FileWave Client

 Enrollment

-At this point you have either installed the FileWave client onto a computer, or the computer has gotten the client from DEP.
+At this point, you have either installed the FileWave client onto a device manually, or the device has received the client automatically (for example via Automated Device Enrollment).

-1. Client uses server field to make a connection to the server
+1. The client uses the configured server address to initiate a connection to the FileWave server.

-5. Client sends client ID, name, CSR to server
+5. The client sends the Client ID, device name, and CSR to the server.

-1. Client polls server (on tickle/heartbeat interval) until certificate is ready
+1. The client polls the server on the tickle/heartbeat interval until a certificate is issued.

-1. (Auto-add) Client is automatically approved and goes into the selected automatic add folder
+1. Auto-add: The client is automatically approved and placed into the configured auto-add group.

 Daily Communication